BossJimzy/3mtt-Capstone-Project/README.md

 # 3mtt-Capstone-Project
-# Retail Customer Segmentation – Alheri Supermarket
+# Retail Customer Segmentation

 ## Project Overview

-This project segments customers of **Alheri Supermarket** (Nigerian retail context) using RFM (Recency, Frequency, Monetary) analysis and K-Means clustering.
+This project segments customers of **Alheri Supermarket**  using RFM (Recency, Frequency, Monetary) analysis and K-Means clustering.
 The goal is to enable targeted marketing, improve customer retention, and optimise resource allocation for the retail business.

 ## Business Problem